elixir-no-nels/nels-docs/docs/usegalaxy_DeleteData.md

 1. Delete datasets or histories - This option temporary delete data (basically just hide the data)
 2. Permanently delete datasets or histories - This option permanently delete data from the disk

 !!! note

-     Since usegalaxy.no is not meant for storage we encourage you to move your data when your analysis is done.
+     Since usegalaxy.no is not meant for storage we encourage you to move or permanently delete your data when your analysis is done.

 ## Delete datasets and complete histories

-I. Make sure your current history is the history you imported from NeLS previously (if you didn't rename it, it should be called something that starts with "**imported from archive: ....**"")
+Make sure your current history is the history you imported from NeLS previously (if you didn't rename it, it should be called something that starts with "**imported from archive: ....**"")

 II.
 Select the dataset(s) you want to delete (temporary) by pressing "**X**" next to the dataset in your "**History**" panel [1].
 The dataset should disappear from you history, but you still access it [2]